mcwg/mcwg.github.io/precalcAI/index.md

 *  **Power functions** to predict *<u>city populations using Zipf's Law</u>* ([pdf](lab-power.pdf), or editable [Word format](lab-power-export.docx)).
 *  **Periodic functions** to model the distance to a spectator of a *<u>Nascar or Formula 1</u>* car ([pdf](lab-periodic.pdf), or editable [Word format](lab-periodic-export.docx)). -->

-## Intro Lab (Lab-Zero)
-This lab shows students how to use AI and Google Colab so they can use them in other labs as they learn the math.
-*  Lab zero [pdf](lab-zero.pdf), or editable [Word format](lab-zero-export.docx).

 ## More about the labs